jehna/readme-best-practices/README.md

 # Readme Best Practices
 > A place to copy-paste your README.md from

-One of the most crucial things in your open source project is the `README.md` file.
+One of the most crucial things in your open-source project is the `README.md` file.
 This repository has a ready-to-copy-paste template you can use for all your projects.